Fall in teen abortions but overall abortion rate steady

-Teenage abortion rates continue to fall, even as New Zealand's abortion rate remains level, Statstics NZ said today.
+Teenage abortion rates continue to fall, even as New Zealand's abortion rate remains level, Statistics NZ said today.

 Just 10 per cent of abortions in 2018 were for women under 20, down from a peak of 23 per cent 11 years ago.
+Teenage birth rates have also been steadily falling over the past decade.

 There were 13,282 abortions performed in New Zealand in 2018, similar to the year before, according to the latest stats.
 The abortion rate dropped after a peak in the mid-2000s but is now levelling off.